nothingnothings/HostCorpsWebpackVersion/README.md

 ## Webpack Configuration File

-Webpack.config.js file used in the project:
+The webpack.config.js file used in the project:

 ```
 const HtmlWebpackPlugin = require('html-webpack-plugin');